Venafi/cert-manager-venafi-demo/README.md

 This deployment will mount the certificate key and certificate in a volume that the node app can access.
 Once the deployment files are created, run kubectl create -f <dirname> where <dirname> contains the certificate, deployment and service resource files.

 Once the deployment has completed successfully, use 'minikube service hello-node' to open up your browser and load the service.
 You'll note that the service will not load because this command defaults to using http.
 Simply type 'https://' in front of the URL that minikube loaded.
-If everything works, you should see your HTTPS connection established and confirm that the certificate you requested is served by the node app.
+If everything works, you should see your HTTPS connection is established and confirm that the certificate you requested is served by the node app.

-## Advanced Usage: End to end encryption from client to container app through Ingress
+## Advanced Usage: End-to-end encryption from client to container app through Ingress

-In this example, the default nginx ingress controller that is available as a minikube addon will be configured with a TLS certificate to terminate traffic HTTPS from the user.
+In this example, the default nginx ingress controller that is available as a minikube add-on will be configured with a TLS certificate to terminate traffic HTTPS from the user.
 It will then forward traffic to the upstream pod via HTTPS, which is also configured with a TLS certificate obtained by cert-manager.

 First, enable the ingress controller (note that this is done for you automatically if you use the steps above to deploy cert-manager)